 meeting slides can be downloaded.

-fully realize the high-value results from an Enterprise Agile Transformation.
+the high-value results from an Enterprise Agile Transformation.

 Since the advent of the Agile (Software Development) Manifesto in 2001 we